ansys/pysam-sysml2/doc/source/user_guide/index.rst

 User guide
 ----------

-This section explains how to interact with your project and model, from loading your model to writing data into it.
-It also explains how to access and retrieve elements to manipulate and navigate your project.
+This section explains how to connect to PySam SysML2, work with models and diagrams, and find required information.

 .. only:: html